mouhamaddev/django-async-framework/TIL.md

 Today I Learned:
 - That feeling overwhelmed while building something like this is completely normal, in fact, it’s a sign that I’m working on something meaningful :D.

+Date: 20-5-2025

+Today I Learned:
+- Django’s built-in throttling (via DRF) is sync-based and tied to DRF.